SAGEEP 2026 Luncheons, Conference Events & Activities

 12:00–1:20 PM | Commonwealth

-Join us for a featured luncheon presentation by Dr. William Harbert, Professor of Geology & Planetary Science, University of Pittsburgh.
+Join us for a featured luncheon presentation by Dr. William Harbert, Professor of Geology & Planetary Science, University of Pittsburgh - titled, "Deep Learning, Machine Learning and Artificial Intelligence as they impact the Geosciences".
 This session offers valuable academic perspective while providing time to connect with fellow attendees.

 Conference Evening Event: Dining with the Dinosaurs